mit-cml/appinventor-sources/calm-knitting-newell.md

     }

     /**
-     * Execute operations with pre-validation and stop-on-error semantics.
+     * Execute a single phase's operations synchronously (within a deferred command).
+     * Called by executePhaseChain() after the view switch completes.
      *
      * Strategy:
      * 1. Pre-validate EACH operation before executing it (not all upfront, because